kusamanetwork/faucet/README.md

 # KSM Faucet

-__⚠️⚠️⚠️ The faucet is not yet operational, please check back later. ⚠️⚠️⚠️__

 ## Instructions

 Anyone can get KSM at the public faucet after genesis.
 Unlike test network tokens, we expect KSM to be a scarce resource and the faucet is designed to limit the amount of tokens distributed to each individual.

 In order to prevent Sybil attacks, the faucet will only drip to users that have a GitHub account that was created prior to June, 21, 2019.
 If you do not have a GitHub account that was created prior to this date, please use the [KSM Request Form](https://docs.google.com/forms/d/e/1FAIpQLSfGAqjXY3xLokwl7A-R4JZAnrBnSI3BVXKMKDLCKVtHaxgs-w/formResponse) to request tokens.
 ### Requirements:

 - Github account with a creation date **before** 21 June 2019